NHS funding for Microprocessor Knees

 What is a SIGAM Mobility Grade?

 The SIGAM (Special Interest Group in Amputee Medicine) scale is a simple yet fully validated scale of Disability Mobility Grades.
 It measures function of lower limb amputees fitted with a functional or cosmetic prosthesis in terms of mobility.
-It was developed from the Harold Wood/Stanmore Mobility Grades to improve accuracy of grade allocation.
-It includes a benchmark distance of 50 meters and uses a questionnaire and algorithm with grades from A (non-limb user) to F (normal or near normal walking).
+It was developed from the Harold Wood/Stanmore Mobility Grades to improve accuracy of grade allocation, and it includes a benchmark distance of 50 meters and uses a questionnaire and algorithm with grades from A (non-limb user) to F (normal or near normal walking).

 What are K Activity Levels?